 We are now witnessing a period in which digital technologies, and especially the internet, are taking such augmentations of human reality one step further.
 The transition from speech acts to document acts (or, more generally, from the world of speaking to a world which includes also writing and printing) is now being extended further as we enter into a world which includes (for instance) cell phones and RFID chips (Martignani 2014).
 The law is being augmented by e-law; commerce by e-commerce; publishing by e-publishing; tourism by the virtual tourism (and associated virtual fieldwork) of Grand Theft Auto.
 The market for real estate is being augmented by Zillow and Trulia; the market for taxi services by Uber and Lyft and Sidecar.

-In almost all of these cases such augmentations retain the document structures with which we are familiar, but make the preparation, manipulation and discovery of documents om speech acts to document acts (or, more generally, from the worldses, however, new sorts of documents are being brought into being, and created and discovered and manipulated in new sorts of ways.
-A brief encounter in a bar is recorded on someone’s cell phone and posted to YouTube; it thereby takes on a life of its own; the video is transformed into part of a preview demo to raise funding for App that will create a movie of your life based on 1 second YouTube fragments; later on it is used as grounds for divorce.
+In almost all of these cases such augmentations retain the document structures with which we are familiar, but make the preparation, manipulation and discovery of documents– for instance filling out your tax forms – much easier.
+In some cases, however, new sorts of documents are being brought into being, and manipulated and disseminated in new sorts of ways.
+A brief encounter in a bar is recorded on someone’s cell phone and posted to YouTube; it thereby takes on a life of its own; the video is transformed into part of a preview demo to raise funding for App that will create a movie of your life based on 1 second YouTube fragments.
 Maurizio Ferraris (2014) refers in this connection to the document structures with which we are familiar, but make the preparatince of the mobile phone in our lives and its breaking down of formerly existing barriers between the world of work and the worlds of family and leisure.

 Conclusion: The Science of Emerging Media

-We explored how, through emerging media, new kinds of digital entities are being created, whose nature and potential impact on human beings are still hardly understood.
+We explored how, through emerging media, new kinds of digital entities are being created, entities whose nature and potential impact on human beings are still hardly understood.
 We also saw how emerging media are creating new forms of human interaction, for example allowing new forms of massively shared agency through the intermeshing of plans involving human beings separated in both space and time.
 Our proposal, in sum, is that the future science of emerging media will have as its subject matter precisely these digital entities and the new sorts of human interactions which they make possible.
-It will be distinguished from its neighboring disciplines m, is that the future science of emerging media will have as its subject matter precisely these digital ensuch entities not from the (hardware or software) perspectives of data entry and data processing and data retrieval but rather precisely from the point of view of how they contribute to shaping and augmenting the social reality of the future.
+It will be distinguished from its neighboring disciplines – such as computer science and the science of human-computer interaction – by the fact that it will treat such entities not from the (hardware or software) perspectives of data entry and data processing and data retrieval but rather precisely from the point of view of how they contribute to shaping and augmenting the social reality of the future.
+Many of the types of entities with which this new science will have to deal existed in pre-digital forms.
+Just as Betamax home videos predated YouTube, so futures, options and other derivatives pre-date the world of the CDOn.
+The science of emerging media would deal, however, with those features of emerging digital entities and of the interactions with human beings which they make possible in virtue of their digital nature.

-And while I have focused here on the positive effects of such shaping and augmenting, it is worthwhile to note also some of the negative effects, which will also, of course, fall within the domain of the envisaged science.
+While I have focused here on the positive effects of emerging media, their negative effects will of course also fall within the domain of the envisaged science.
 Interestingly, some of these negative effects are listed among the predictions documented by Neuman in his (1991, pp. 6f.).
 These include, inter alia:

 overwhelming the individual with a paralyzing overload of information,